deakin-launchpad/python-kafka-flask-template/README.md

-# Digital Twin Template Python
+# Kafka Flask Template Python
 A python based application using flask and kafka for digital twin.

 ## Contents